vopenia-io/meet/docs/installation.md

 # Installation on a k8s cluster

-This document is a step-by-step guide that describes how to install Visio on a k8s cluster without AI features.
+This document is a step-by-step guide that describes how to install LaSuite Meet on a k8s cluster without AI features.

 ## Prerequisites for a kubernetes setup